1939 to 1945 – Wartime Production

 Before the war Lyons had expressed his ambition to build one of the world’s finest luxury cars.
 Lyons wanted this car to have a full size saloon body and be capable of 100 mph.
 During the war, he would get together with Heynes, Hassan and Baily during Sunday night fire watching sessions in Coventry to discuss and design a new engine.
 This would become the world famous XK engine that would stay in production for over 40 years and be the backbone of Jaguar’s success at Le Mans.

 The exciting new engine was virtually ready for production.
-The designers bravely chose an overhead camshaft layout and after trying several configurations, the final engine was decided upon.
+The designers bravely chose a twin overhead camshaft layout and after trying several configurations, the final engine was decided upon.
 It was to be a straight six of 3,442 cc and given the name XK.
 The achieved output was 160 bhp!

 The result ‘stole the show’.
 It was known as the XK120 Super Sports.
 It was refined in the usual Jaguar manner, had unrivalled comfort for such a car, and to cap it all, was priced at just £998 (£1,298 with tax).

-Accordingly Jaguar took over a closed section of dual carriageway at Jabbeke in Belgium where, in front of the assembled press, a standard XK120 proceeded to clock 126 mph.
+Accordingly Jaguar took over a closed section of new dual carriageway at Jabbeke in Belgium where, in front of the assembled press, a standard XK120 proceeded to clock 126 mph.

-On the rallying front Ian Appleyard and Lyon’s daughter Pat, drove their XK120, NUB 120, to success in the Alpine Rallies of ’51 and ’52 and the Tulip Rally in ’51 and became one of the most successful rally cars of all time.
+On the rallying front Ian Appleyard and his wife, William Lyon’s daughter Pat, drove their XK120, NUB 120, to success in the Alpine Rallies of ’51 and ’52 and the Tulip Rally in ’51 and became one of the most successful rally cars of all time.